InstantWebP2P/ws2app/README.md

 # ws2app
-Bridge websocket to application with stdio
+Bridge websocket to terminal application with stdio